"I Am a Dodge" a Candid Interview With Frances Mealbach

 You will read of how shortly after mom's birth secret arrangements were made to place her in a tuberculosis sanitorium in the town of Niles Michigan, and then six months later of her returned to the Detroit area, and placed in the care of the "Manzer's".
 The Manzer's were the parents that raised mom, and the parent's she believed were her biological parents.
 The story thickens when her father dies, and his Last Will And Testament refers to her as "my adopted daughter".
-Mr. Manzer bequest her nothing but a box full of photo's.
+Mr. Manzer bequests her nothing but a box full of photos.
 Photo's that meant little to her at the time she received them.
 However, would become an intricate part of her research.
-Mom felt betrayed, as well as curious, she wanted to know the circumstances that lead to her adoption, and the identity of her biological parents ?
-Her research would span twenty years, and ultimately an eight year court battle with a wealth powerful family.
-In the end mom wins, but her victory is hollow, and leaves her disappointed.
+Mom felt betrayed, as well as curious, she wanted to know the circumstances that lead to her adoption and the identity of her biological parents?
+Her research would span twenty years, and ultimately an eight-year court battle with a wealth powerful family.
+In the end, mom wins, but her victory is hollow and leaves her disappointed.
 Yet she truly felt her most important questions had been answered.
-In her mind and heart she knew she had confirmed the identity of her biological father, his name was John Francis Dodge ...
+In her mind and heart, she knew she had confirmed the identity of her biological father, his name was John Francis Dodge ...

 Let me take the opportunity to state, I was pleased that my mother had faith that I could write such an intricate lengthy depiction of her story.
-However, I am not a professional writer, and fully realized may not posses the proper skills to write such a story.
-I pondered her request, and decided I would just do my best.
-After all I was with her every step of the way, and knew the facts well.
+However, I am not a professional writer, and fully realized may not possess the proper skills to write such a story.
+I pondered her request and decided I would just do my best.
+After all, I was with her every step of the way and knew the facts well.
 I also had all of files and documents we obtained from her court case.
 As I stated I am not a writer.
-However, I am a good daughter, and wanted to comply with my mother's wishes.
-I have tried to quote Mom as much as possible, in hopes of letting readers get to know mom on a more personal level.
+However, I am a good daughter and wanted to comply with my mother's wishes.
+I have tried to quote Mom as much as possible, in hopes of letting readers get to know my mom on a more personal level.

-Where to start ?
-I hope to share mom's intriguing story along with many personal family photo's, and pertinent documents she obtained after winning her eight year court case.
-You will view her birth certificate, and see how badly it was tampered with.
+Where to start?
+I hope to share mom's intriguing story along with many personal family photos, and pertinent documents she obtained after winning her eight-year court case.
+You will view her birth certificate, and see how bad it was tampered with.
 You can read step by step how mom came to her ultimate belief that John Francis Dodge is her biological father.

 The words adopted daughter leaped off the page and brought my mom to tears ...